India

 An elephant blesses a worshipping couple in Kamakshi Amman Temple

-An elephant blesses a worshipping couple in Kamakshi Amman Temple © Ashok India
+An elephant gently blesses a couple at the sacred Kamakshi Amman Temple. © Ashok India

 At a late evening open-air sale, a man waits patiently for customers to buy his ceramic ware